esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

  While you may get an already processed CT (Some commercial machines come with proprietary reconstruction algorithms which will already have been executed), it is not uncommon to get CTs as DICOM CT projection data (DICOM-CT-PD) files which can then be processed before viewing, or in some cases stored off as other file types.

 Tomosynthesis makes images using a limited angle instead of going all the way around the patient.
-The data from a tomosynthetic image is then processed so that you get multiple angles visible .
+The data from a tomosynthetic image is then processed so that you get multiple angles visible.
 This gets around the issue of overlapping objects in an X-ray.
-In both the case of CT and tomosynthesis, the image output is then made by processing this acquired data.
+In both the case of CT and tomosynthesis, the image output is made by processing the originally acquired data.
+Although most researchers work with already processed images, it is important to keep in mind that in theory the originally acquired data can be processed in a variety of ways.

 ## Ultrasounds